CyclotomicFields/cyclotomic/README.md

 * Dense representations:
   - Vector of coefficients and Zumbroich basis (the same as GAP, unpacked)
-  - Vector of coefficients with
+  - Vector of coefficients with multiplication via the structure constants (viewed as a Q-algebra).

 ## Performance